 Dr. Rappeport met his wife Joan during his internship at Michael Reese Hospital, where she served as head nurse on the psychiatric unit.
-Recalling her professionalism, he stated, "She wouldn't date me while I was working on her service."
+Recalling her professionalism, he stated, "she wouldn't date me while I was working on her service."
 They quickly fell in love and married when both were 29 years of age.
 In Baltimore, Mrs. Rappeport taught psychiatric nursing and worked as a psychiatric nurse, an outpatient therapist, and then a visiting nurse until 1985 when she retired.
 She staffed the registration booth at almost every AAPL meeting through October 2006, only a few months before her death in June 2007.
 The Rappeports have three children and four grandchildren.

 By the time he retired, Jonas Rappeport had trained 39 fellows.
 Twenty of those fellows, along with 130 AAPL members, celebrated Dr. Rappeport's contributions to American forensic psychiatry during a dinner at AAPL's 30th Annual Meeting in Baltimore in 1999.
 AAPL created the Rappeport Fellowship in 1985 to offer outstanding residents with interests in forensic psychiatry the opportunity to attend AAPL's Annual Meeting to develop their knowledge and skills in forensic psychiatry.
-Dr. Rappeport received the APA's Isaac Ray Award in 1984 and the MPS Lifetime of Service Award in 2002.
+Dr. Rappeport received the Isaac Ray Award, sponsored by the APA and AAPL, in 1984 and the MPS Lifetime of Service Award in 2002.

-Phillip Resnick, MD, another Past President of AAPL, views Dr. Rappeport as his "primary mentor."
+Phillip Resnick, MD, another Past President of AAPL, views Dr. Rappeport as his primary mentor.
 When Dr. Resnick began running the court clinic in Cleveland, there were no local forensic psychiatrists to turn to for guidance.
 He said Dr. Rappeport was "warm, open, and supportive."
 Over the years, he found that Dr. Rappeport's "most remarkable qualities were his inclusiveness and graciousness to young people."
-In summing up Dr. Rappeport's contributions to AAPL, Dr. Resnick recalled a famous quote of Ralph Waldo
+In summing up Dr. Rappeport's contributions to AAPL, Dr. Resnick recalled a famous quote of Ralph Waldo Emerson that "every institution is the lengthened shadow of one man."
+Dr. Rappeport has cast a long shadow indeed.